KTC M27T20 Review: 1440p 165Hz Mini LED HDR Gaming Monitor

 Conclusion

 All in all, the KTC M27T20 is an excellent monitor for gaming and HDR content consumption.
-Thanks to its high native contrast ratio and 576-zone mini LED FALD, it delivers inky blacks and vivid highlights with less blooming than its IPS counterparts.
+Thanks to its high native contrast ratio and 576-zone mini LED FALD, it delivers inky blacks and vivid highlights.

-It also has a fully ergonomic design with rich connectivity options, including a KVM functionality and a USB-C port with 90W PD, making for an overall amazing value for money.
+It also has a fully ergonomic design with rich connectivity options, including a KVM functionality and a USB-C port with 90W PD.

 Specifications